Charged Complexity and the Thermofield Double State: Summary and Outlook

-We would like to thank Adam Chapman, Lucas Fabian Hackl, Adrian Franco-Rubio, Ben Freivogel, Timothy H.~Hsieh and Rob C. Myers for useful correspondence, comments and discussions.
+\acknowledgments \begin{samepage} We would like to thank Adam Chapman, Lucas Fabian Hackl, Adrian Franco-Rubio, Ben Freivogel, Timothy H.~Hsieh, Rob C. Myers and Giuseppe Policastro for useful correspondence, comments and discussions.
 The work by HZC was done as part of the Perimeter Scholars International master's program at Perimeter Institute.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.
-SC acknowledges funding from the European Research Council (ERC) under starting grant No. 715656 (GenGeoHol) awarded to Diego M. Hofman.
+SC acknowledges funding from the European Research Council (ERC) under starting grant No. 715656 (GenGeoHol) awarded to Diego M. Hofman and consolidator grant QUANTIVIOL awarded to Ben Freivogel. \end{samepage}